 Zapain may not be suitable if you are pregnant, trying to conceive, or breastfeeding.

 Some medications can interact with Zapain.
 You may be advised that Zapain will not suit you if you already take:

 - Another medication that contains paracetamol

 - Sleeping pills

 - Benzodiazepines including diazepam

 - Certain antibiotics

 You should also tell your prescriber about any herbal remedies or supplements you take.
 This will allow your prescriber to check that Zapain will not interact with them.

+You can safely purchase Zapain online at EU Meds.
 It is important that your doctor checks that Zapain will suit you.
-Your doctor should complete a thorough health questionnaire and review your current medications before prescribing this medication.
+Your doctor will complete a thorough health questionnaire and review your current medications before prescribing this medication.